OWASP/wrongsecrets/README.md

 ./mvnw spring-boot:run -Dspring-boot.run.profiles=local,without-vault
 ```

 Want to push a container?
 See `.github/scripts/docker-create-and-push.sh` for a script that generates and pushes all containers.
-Do not forget to rebuild the app before composing the container
+Do not forget to rebuild the app before composing the container.

+Want to check why something in vault is not working in kubernetes?
+Do `kubectl exec vault-0 -n vault -- vault audit enable file file_path=stdout`.

 ### Dependency management